aternosorg/php-curl-psr/README.md

 });
 ```

+#### Custom cURL options

+You can set custom cURL options using the `setCurlOption` method.
+Note that some options cannot be set, since they are
+used internally by the client.

+#### Redirects

+The client will follow redirects by default.
+You can set the maximum number of redirects to follow using the
+`setMaxRedirects` method.
+It is also possible to disable redirects using `setFollowRedirects`.
+The difference between
+setting the maximum number of redirects to 0 and disabling redirects is that the former will throw an exception if a
+redirect is received, while the latter will simply return the redirect response.

+Only when status `303 See Other` is received, the client will automatically change the request method to `GET` and
+remove the request body.
+Historically, this behavior was also sometimes present for `301` and `302`, so it is possible
+to enable it for other status codes using the `setRedirectToGetStatusCodes` method.

+Status `300 Multiple Choices` will only be treated as a redirect if the `Location` header is present.
+Otherwise, the response will be returned as is.

+To manage how redirect targets are resolved, or limit what locations the client can be redirected to,
+you can pass an instance of `UriResolverInterface` to the client constructor.

+When a redirect response is received that does not prompt the client to change the request method to `GET`
+and the body stream cannot be rewound, an exception is thrown.
+This is because the client cannot resend the request
+with the same body stream.

 #### Progress callback

 The progress callback function works the same way as the `CURLOPT_PROGRESSFUNCTION` in cURL,
 except that it receives the PSR-7 request object instead of a cURL handle as the first argument.
 Please note that the request object passed to the callback is not necessarily same instance that was